radioactivetobi/geo-recon/README.md

 # Setup
 This tool is compactible with:
-* Any Linux Operating System (Debian, Ubuntu, centOS)
+* Any Linux Operating System (Debian, Ubuntu, CentOS)
 * Termux

 # Linux Setup